deksmond/Video-cassettes-reservation-system/README.md

 # C-Database

 A reservation system designed in C which creates files, stores and does basic manipulations.
-Un système de réservation conçu en C qui crée des fichiers, stocke et effectue des manipulations de base.

-NB- THE DESCRIPTION OF THIS COMES IN TWO LANGUAGES HERE FRO ENGLISH SCROLL DOWN FOR FRENCH
+NB- THE DESCRIPTION OF THIS COMES IN TWO LANGUAGES HERE FOR ENGLISH SCROLL DOWN FOR FRENCH

 //ENGLISH

 PROJECT REALIZED- RESERVATION SYSTEM FOR VIDEO CASSETTES

 DESCRIPTION

 The objective of this project is to realize a database of records that takes all the necessary steps to record, display and borrow a cassette, it allows to take details of a borrower who wants to take one or more cassettes or return cassettes borrowed.

  DESCRIPTION OF EACH PHASE OF THE PROJECT

    1. The three INCLUDE is called the library for entry and exit ...
    2. There are two structures- VCassette and Vprinter that contain fields for dealing with different and specific cases.
    3. Prototypes that facilitate finding functions in the program
    4. In the main () function, which is the main program, we make a menu that contains the lists of choices to make.
 There are 7          choices to make in the menu.
 4a.
 We made a case switch to access the functions by an alphabet.

 FUNCTIONS

 1. void addCassette (): this function is used to add one or more new cassettes in the list of existing cassettes, the contents are the name of the cassette, the year of production of the cassette, a code for each cassette and the quantity of the cassette.
 Here we create a file called ListedesCassette.txt to save the details of each cassette with fopen() in append mode and we use the fields of the VCassette structure.
 We tests with a condition to find if the file is not NULL, if the condition is met, we demand :
     a.
 The name of the cassette